docsifyjs/docsify/docs/themes.md

 - <a href="#" data-theme="pure">Pure</a>
 - <a href="#" data-theme="dolphin">Dolphin</a>

 Official themes are available on multiple [CDNs](cdn).
-Uncompressed themes are also available by omitting the `.min` from the filename.
+Uncompressed themes are also available by omitting `.min` from the filename.

 <!-- prettier-ignore -->
 ```html